segunofe/segunofe/README.md

 Containerized and deployed an e-commerce application on Amazon EC2.
 Automated the provisioning of Amazon RDS, Load balancer, Security Groups and more using Terraform
 * Multi-AZ deployment for high availability
 * Servers and database deployed in private subnets for security
-* Strict traffic flow between app layers using Security groups - principle of least privilege
+* Strict traffic flow between app layers using Security groups, following the principle of least privilege

 👉 [View Project](https://github.com/segunofe/Deploy-Ecommerce-Website-In-AWS-Using-Terraform.git)